 Reiter v.
 Hollub (Ont CA, 2017)

-In this case the court discusses principles of the equitable doctrine of unjust enrichment, particularly whether the remedy should be monetary or proprietary, in the context of a claim against the increased equity of a home owned by the other partner in a common law relationship:
+In this case the court discusses principles of the restitutionary doctrine of unjust enrichment, particularly whether the remedy should be monetary or proprietary, in the context of a claim against the increased equity of a home owned by the other partner in a common law relationship:

 (1) Applicable principles

 In Kerr v.
 Baranow, at para.
 31, Cromwell J. recognized that “[a]t the heart of the doctrine of unjust enrichment lies the notion of restoring a benefit which justice does not permit one to retain”.
 Since the Supreme Court’s 1980 decision in Pettkus v.
 Becker, 1980 CanLII 22 (SCC), 2 S.C.R.
 834, unjust enrichment principles have been available to support claims made by domestic partners upon the breakdown of their relationship.

 The test for unjust enrichment is well-settled.
 To establish unjust enrichment, the person advancing the claim must prove three things:

 1. An enrichment of or benefit to the defendant;

 2. A corresponding deprivation of the plaintiff; and